code42/py42/CONTRIBUTING.md

 When you're satisfied with your changes, open a PR and fill out the pull request template file.
 We recommend prefixing the name of your branch and/or PR title with `bugfix`, `chore`, or `feature` to help quickly categorize your change.
 Your unit tests and other checks will run against all supported python versions when you do this.

+If this is your first time contributing, you will be prompted by GitHub to sign our Contributors License Agreement.
+Reply to the comment on your PR with your "acceptance" to allow your changes to be allowed.

 A team member should get in contact with you shortly to help merge your PR to completion and get it ready for a release!